-Your medicare and medicaid compliance program does not have to be perfect, but it must be effective, and each practice has the burden of demonstrating its effectiveness to obtain the benefit of reduced culpability of a medicare or medicaid fraud claim.
-Chapman Law Group’s legal expertise and industry partnerships make us an excellent provider of medicare and medicaid compliance services that are designed to find your claim weaknesses and correct them before Medicare/Medicaid discover the problems.
+Your Medicare and Medicaid compliance program does not have to be perfect, but it must be effective, and each practice has the burden of demonstrating its effectiveness to obtain the benefit of reduced culpability of a Medicare or Medicaid fraud claim.
+Chapman Law Group’s legal experience and industry partnerships make us an excellent provider of Medicare and Medicaid compliance services that are designed to find your claim weaknesses and correct them before Medicare/Medicaid discover the problems.

 Chapman Law Group is skilled at assisting clients with the “number one risk area” identified by the OIG, which is claims coding and billing.
-Chapman Law Group can help you with claims compliance by prospectively addressing billing issues, whether related to missing charges, unstated procedures, inaccurate and non-compliant charging, and National Correct Coding Initiatives (NCCI).
+Our compliance attorneys can help you with claims compliance by prospectively addressing billing issues, whether related to missing charges, unstated procedures, inaccurate and non-compliant charging, or National Correct Coding Initiatives (NCCI).

 It is difficult to satisfy Medicare/Medicaid payer documentation and coding requirements necessary to receive appropriate payment.
 Therefore, medical practices should have a compliance program in place to identify problems and correct them before Medicare/Medicaid appear on the doorstep with a demand for repayment of overcharges.
 Even for small practices, the repayment amount demanded can exceed hundreds of thousands of dollars, not to mention fines, and potential criminal and civil penalties.